 BC/DR PLANNING, WITHOUT DESTROYING YOUR BUDGET!

 60th BC/DR Plan completed in the Regulatory environment

 Specialty industries include: Public corps., Local Government, SaaS Providers, Biotech/pharma, Community Banks, Credit Unions, Insurance companies, HIPAA, SOX, & SEC

 Cambridge, MA -- The Systems Audit Group, Inc., has recently completed

 its 60th Business-Continuity/Disaster-Recovery plan for

 Designed to meet regulatory requirements for comprehensiveness as well as to meet the business needs of the institutions

 themselves, these plans have proven both extremely practical as well as economical, and the approach of The Systems Audit Group, Inc., has formed the basis of presentations to many Professional Associations, as well as HIPAA educational seminars.

-> According to Steven Lewis, consulting specialist at The Systems Audit Group, Inc.,
+According to Steven Lewis, President of The Systems Audit Group, Inc.,

-> "...in our experience with so many organizations, we have seen how ideas and concerns from each one can benefit others.
+"...in our experience with so many organizations, we have seen how ideas and concerns from each one can benefit others.
 In this way the Disaster/Continuity plan becomes something which is also used to cope with the day-to-day "mini" disasters - in addition to satisfying the requirements of the regulatory agencies."